adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

 -   The `all` package is a container package that ONLY includes the `ui.apps` and `ui.content` packages as embeds

+# How it works

+####1.
+Create base project structure
+* Create the base template for `all` package and parent `pom.xml file` at the root level.
+* If only single project is configured, create the base template for `ui.apps`, `ui.content` and `ui.config` packages at the same level.
+* If multiple projects are configured, create similarly named project folders inside which we create the base template for `ui.apps`, `ui.content` and `ui.config` packages.
+* Apply the specified `groupId`, `artifactId` and `version` in the newly created artifact `pom.xml` files.
+* For each project specified in the configuration, copy all packages (other than the packages specified under `existingContentPackageFolder`) of the packaging type `jar`, `bundle`, `content-package` from the source.
+* Embed the core bundles (copied in the above step) in the `all/pom.xml`.

+####2.
+Separate mutable and immutable content
+* For each project specified in the configuration, traverse the content of the source packages specified under `existingContentPackageFolder` and separate the mutable and immutable content according to their paths.
+* The separated content are copied over to the project's `ui.apps` and `ui.content` packages as applicable.
+* Find and move the OSGi configurations from the `ui.apps` package to the `ui.configs` package (under the path `/apps/my-app/osgiconfig`).
+NOTE : Conflicts during the above move operation will be reported and conflicting content needs to be moved over manually.

+####3.
+Separate filter paths
+* For each project specified in the configuration, traverse the content of the source packages specified under `existingContentPackageFolder` and extract the filter paths specified in their `filter.xml` files.
+* The filter paths are separated into mutable and immutable paths based on their jcr paths.
+ The separated paths are now added to the project's `ui.apps` and `ui.content` packages' filter file as applicable.
+* Add the filter path to `/apps/my-app/osgiconfig` in `ui.configs` package's filter file.

+####4.
+Refactor the pom files
+* For each project specified in the configuration, traverse the content of pom files of the source packages specified under `existingContentPackageFolder` and extract the dependency and plugin info.
+They will be added to the `ui.apps/pom.xml` file.
+ NOTE :
+    - `uber-jar` dependencies will be replaced with `aem-sdk-api` dependencies
+    - 3rd party bundle dependencies which are found will be reported, please add 3rd party dependency jar files in the `nonadobedependencies` directory (which would serve as a local repository for 3rd party bundles).
+It will be included in the repository section of the parent pom.
+* In `ui.content/pom.xml` add the dependency for the `ui.apps` artifact.
+* In `all/pom.xml` embed the newly created `ui.apps`,`ui.config` and `ui.config` artifacts
+ for each project.
+* In the parent pom file, add the sub-projects info section, and the repository section for including 3rd party dependencies from local repository.
+* In the parent pom file, add the dependency and plugin info extracted from the source parent pom.
+* Add the parent pom info in the newly created `ui.apps/pom.xml`, `ui.content/pom.xml` and `ui.config/pom.xml` for each project.
+* Scan the core bundles' pom files and replace any `uber-jar` dependency with `aem-sdk-api` dependency.

 # Usage

 While it is recommended to use this tool via our AIO CLI plugin for source migration (refer to [aio-cli-plugin-aem-cloud-service-migration](https://github.com/adobe/aio-cli-plugin-aem-cloud-service-migration)),